rzurad/fusion/README.md

 - tests for object.defineProperty (15.2.3.6)
 - tests for object.defineProperties (15.2.3.7)
 - tests for object.hasOwnProperty (doesn't have to be fancy)
-- tests for object.toString (doesn't have to be fancy)
 - refactor Fusion to be an Object, not a constructor function
 - set up and get node tests passing
 - start documenting api (dr.js)